gengxingze/ABFML/README.md

 # 3. Install PyTorch:
    conda install pytorch
+# 4. Install abfml:

-# 4. Download ABFML and Navigate to the ABFML directory:
+#   Option 1: Install from source (local directory).
+Download ABFML and Navigate to the ABFML directory.
    cd path/ABFML

-# 5. Install ABFML:
    pip install .
-#   This installs ABFML from the local directory.
+#   This installs ABFML from the local source directory.

+#   Option 2: Install from PyPI
+   pip install abfml
+#   This installs ABFML directly from the Python Package Index (PyPI).

 ```
 ### 2.2 Installing ABFML-LAMMPS
 In general for force field development users, this step can be skipped for now.